Splitting Image Taxidermy is located in South Africa and has service agreements in place with select Taxidermists throughout North America.

 The fourth factor is based on your previous experience and whether or not the first three points were delivered.

 As the first global taxidermy management brand, Splitting Image Taxidermy is able to offer our clients peace of mind that the price they pay will be met by world class quality, and that the service will be professional and precise.
-The team at Splitting Image Taxidermy in South Africa, together with the North America and Europe service providers, are able to offer a global standard of quality and service.
+The team at Splitting Image Taxidermy in South Africa, together with the North America service providers, are able to offer a global standard of quality and service.

 Yes payment plans are available.